 From Anjung, it costs ₩1650 and takes about 30 to 40 minutes to get there from the bus stop that was right near my apartment.
 97% of the time, I took the 80 bus to get there.
-The bus stop is about a 5-7 minute walk and about a 5 minute run (I’ve had to run a few times cause sometimes I just never checked Naver first 😂).
+The bus stop is about a 5-7 minute walk and about a 5-minute run (I had to run a few times cause sometimes I just never checked Naver first 😂).

 Tmoney cards are so useful in Korea.
 More on that here.
 I found out later that I could’ve just tapped my bank card upon entering the bus (I had KEB Hana).
 For both the Tmoney card and your debit/bank card, all you do is just tap it when you get on and off and BAM.
 Don’t forget to enter the bus in the front door and the exit from the back door.
 Surprisingly, I never had any troubles with that 😅

-AK Plaza is the stop right after Tongbok Market.
-I would always stare as we stopped.
-The market looked pretty cool.
+AK Plaza Pyeongtaek is the stop right after Tongbok Market.
+I would always stare at the market as we stopped.
+It looked pretty cool.
 I actually ended up going there on one of my last days.
 I’m glad I did.

 So once you get off at the AK Plaza stop (sometimes the bus mentioned it in English but 85% of the time it didn’t).
 AK Plaza is right there.
 Inside they have an ArtBox, Outback Steakhouse on the bottom floor, and a few restaurants on the top floor.
-They also have a bunch of other stores inside.
+There’s also a Starbucks.
+And they have a bunch of other stores inside.
 It’s basically just a huge department store.

 The ground floor is what reminded me of Macy’s the most.
 It has everything from Nike and Adidas to bedding and perfume.
 The top floor is where the food and a few restaurants sit.

 Dozo Sushi was my favorite place.
-It was on the tippity top floor.
+It was on the tippy-top floor.
 It was tasty and satisfying ⬇️

 There is also a food court with the same sushi place on the bottom floor, but it is smaller and it’s more of a quick in and out kind of place.
 I actually don’t know if it is the same sushi place but I assumed so because I saw the lady that waited on me upstairs down there one day.

-Pyeongtaek Station is right inside of AK Plaza so you can take the escalator up from the street entrance and to the left is where the station is.
+Pyeongtaek Station is right inside AK Plaza Pyeongtaek so you can take the escalator up from the street entrance and to the left is where the station is.